Becket Casket

 A simpler, slightly later chasse showing scenes of Beckett's life.

-The Becket Casket is a reliquary made in about 1180–90 in Limoges, France, and depicts one of the most infamous events in English history, the murder of Archbishop Thomas Becket.
+The Becket Casket is a reliquary made in about 1180–1190 in Limoges, France, and depicts one of the most infamous events in English history, the murder of Archbishop Thomas Becket.
 Following the assassination, relics of St Thomas were placed in similar reliquaries and dispersed across the world.
 This 'chasse' shaped reliquary is made of gilt-copper round a wooden core, intricately decorated with champlevé enamel to tell the story of Thomas Becket through literal and symbolic imagery.
 An exemplary showcasing of the Limoges enamel technique, this reliquary is now located in the Victoria and Albert Museum in London, England.

 History

-Becket Assassination
+Becket assassination

-On the night of December 29, 1170, Archbishop Thomas Becket was assassinated in Canterbury Cathedral by four knights acting on the orders of King Henry II.
+On the night of 29 December 1170, Archbishop Thomas Becket was assassinated in Canterbury Cathedral by four knights acting on the orders of King Henry II.
 This event sparked widespread indignation across Europe, leading to a surge of pilgrims visiting Canterbury to pay their respects at the scene of the murder.
-In 1173, Becket was canonized, and his shrine became one of the most renowned in Christianity.
+In 1173, Becket was canonised, and his shrine became one of the most renowned in Christianity.
 However, during Henry VIII's reign in 1538, the shrine was completely destroyed.
 It is thought that this particular casket was made to hold the relics of Thomas Becket that were taken to Peterborough Abbey (now Peterborough Cathedral) by Abbot Benedict in 1177.
 Benedict had been Prior at Canterbury Cathedral and therefore saw Becket's assassination.
 Although many stories from British medieval history are not as familiar, the Becket assassination still remains well-known to this day.

 Aftermath

 Many of Becket's relics were encased in similar elaborate caskets and dispersed all around the world, however, the chasse that is currently held by the Victoria and Albert Museum is believed to have the earliest date.
 It is also said to be the most ornate and the largest of all of the other caskets.

+Also referred to as the 'St. Neots Chasse', the chasse was found in Old Hall Place in St. Neots, Cambridgeshire in 1765.
+The original building has since been demolished, and a plaque erected near the site.
+Until the dissolution of the monasteries, St. Neots had been the home of a Benedictine Priory.
+The Priory and St. Neots' relative proximity to Peterborough may explain how the chasse came to be found in the town.

 Over 45 medieval chasses survive showing Becket's story and thought to have been made in Limoges.
 Another fine example is in the Burrell Collection in Glasgow.
-This is not the only depiction of the Becket assassination, as the Trinity Chapel in Canterbury displayed and familiarized the story and its imagery through its stained glass windows.
-Located near these windows and behind the throne of the Archbishop is a shrine holding Becket's relics, ornately enclosed in precious metals and stones.
-The shrine was created and placed in its location in 1220.
+This is not the only depiction of the Becket assassination, as the Trinity Chapel in Canterbury displayed and familiarised the story and its imagery through its stained glass windows.
+Located near these windows and behind the throne of the Archbishop there was a shrine holding Becket's relics, ornately enclosed in precious metals and stones.
+The shrine was created and placed in its location in 1220, but destroyed later.